Deployment exposes a secret in output#

 Description#

-Don't include any values in an ARM template or Bicep output that could potentially expose secrets.
-The output from a template is stored in the deployment history, so a malicious user could find that information.
+Don't include any values in an ARM template or Bicep output that could potentially expose sensitive information.
+The output from each deployment is stored in the deployment history.
+If the output contains sensitive information, the output value is leaked to the deployment history.

 Examples of secrets are: